bek2518/alx-higher_level_programming/0x11-python-network_1/README.md

 ---|---|---
 1 | 0-hbtn_status.py | Python script that fetches intranet status
-2 | 1-hbtn_header.py | Python script that takes in URL and display value of variable in header
+2 | 1-hbtn_header.py | Python script that takes in URL and display value of variable in header 3 | 2-post_email.py | Python script that sends a POST to passed URL with email as parameter 4 | 3-error_code.py | Python script that sends request to URL and Manages HTTPError exception